Löllbach: French Revolutionary and Napoleonic times

 Beginning in 1793, the French were once more in the country.
 This time, it was French Revolutionary troops.
 They claimed to have come to bless the poor German people with the achievements of their Revolution: liberté, égalité, fraternité.
 Serfdom, which some time before this had already been relaxed somewhat, was now swept away utterly.
 It was also good that the still-ruling feudal lordships were now beginning to totter.
 The blessings that the French had promised, though, did not differ markedly from what the local people had been used to under their old lords.
 The Revolutionary troops, too, were every bit as disposed to use monstrous means to maintain themselves.
 The liberty poles that had been put up in Kirn, Sobernheim, Meisenheim without the people's help could not hide the truth: that one burden had merely been exchanged for another.
 In the Treaty of Campo Formio of 17 October 1797, the Emperor, in his country's (Austria's) name, agreed to a secret article that ceded the Rhine’s left bank to French sovereignty.
 Systematically, the French occupied the areas forsaken by the Austrians, eventually reaching their goal: the Rhine itself, now the border between France and Germany.
 On 7 March 1798, the organizational commissioner, Rudler, sent forth a proclamation declaring that the Principality of Salm-Kirburg, the old Waldgraviate, was henceforth part of the French Republic.
 With the coming of the French Revolutionary army, a whole new administrative order was imposed on the German lands on the Rhine’s left bank based on the Revolutionary French model.
 The local region between the Saar, the Nahe and the Glan was covered mostly by the new Department of Sarre.
 The Arrondissement of Birkenfeld comprised several cantons, including the Canton of Meisenheim.
 From the town hall flew the blue-white-red tricolour.
 This canton comprised four mairies (“mayoralties”) in the gore of land between the Nahe and the Glan.
 Belonging to the Mairie of Meisenheim were the following communes: Breitenheim, Jeckenbach, Löllbach, Schweinschied, Desloch, Lauschied, Abtweiler, Raumbach, Medard and Meisenheim itself.
 From the time of this new order, Löllbach's fate was inextricably tied to Meisenheim's.
 The resentment felt by the villagers towards the foreign invaders grew immeasurably when the French began to hail a new emperor: Napoleon.
 Soon, though, people in Löllbach and other nearby villages not only resented the French, but cursed them as young men were conscripted into the French army to go and fight in the ice and snow in the emperor's ill-fated Russian campaign.
 Many never came back.
 French rule was swept away only in the wars of liberation in 1812–1815.
 It is unknown how many men from Löllbach fought in these wars.
-All that is known is that a young man from “Altshannese” who lived at the house now called the altes Pfarrhaus (“Old Rectory”), not only took part in much fighting in France, but also fought in the decisive battles at Ligny and Waterloo.
-He then stayed in the Netherlands, and today, one of his descendants is a rich man in Amsterdam.